PolishDrBirkin/PolishDrBirkin/README.md

 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid.
 I also can get frustrated easily if I don't like something ok I'm like a kid ok.
 Forgive me ok..

 * I LOVE LOVE CUDDLING WITH PEOPLE!!
-C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to try and rp the ship with me!!
+C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to rp the ship with me!!
 I also love nuzzles ok it's cute I like it nuzzle me drools

 * I was told I'm very nice, and I always try to be the most respectful and kindest I can when I talk to someone.
 I lowkey can't take it if I do smth rude by an accident 😛😛😛😛